- 1 My Failed Attempts at Dunking (and it wasn’t even my fault)

 It’s quite embarrassing, to be honest, but I’ve never even dunked a basketball before.

-I think a lot of guys out there can relate to my story and would love to increase their vertical, just enough to be able to dunk.
+I think a lot of readers here can relate to my story and would love to increase their vertical and dunk just to prove to their buddies and everyone they were wrong.

-That’s why I created this post, to let people know that… it’s possible.
+That’s why I created this post, to let people know… it’s possible.

 Hopefully, my results by the end of the program will motivate you to take action and commit to the training.